-Could we surmise that the pyramids were built with multiple purposes?
+Could we surmise that the pyramids were built for multiple purposes?
 We could surmise that the pyramids were built as monuments for the pharaohs.
-Furthermore, we could also surmise the pyramids were built not only as monuments for the pharaohs but these pyramids were ancient Egyptian temples.
-We could surmise that the pyramid texts, believing to be ancient Egyptian spells for the dead, were once freshly written on the pyramids’ walls for ancient Egyptian religious purposes.
-Still, I don’t think we should jump to the conclusion and think that the pyramids were built as pharaoh monuments and temples, because the pyramid texts alone cannot prove that the theory is 100% correct.
+Furthermore, we could also surmise the pyramids were built not only as monuments for the pharaohs but these pyramids ancient Egyptian temples.
+We could surmise that the pyramid texts, believed to be ancient Egyptian spells for the dead, were once freshly written on the pyramids’ walls for ancient Egyptian religious purposes.
+Still, I don’t think we should jump to the conclusion and think that the pyramids were built as pharaoh monuments and temples because the pyramid texts alone cannot prove that the theory is 100% correct.
 Basically, what can be seen may not always appear to be as it is.

-In truth, we can only surmise and form theories on why the ancient Egyptians built pyramids, and turning theories into facts would be jumping to the conclusion at best.
+In truth, we can only surmise and form theories on why the ancient Egyptians built pyramids, and turning theories into facts would be jumping to a conclusion at best.
 According to the CNN article I’d listed in the first paragraph, Ben Carson believes that the bible told him pyramids were built for storing grains.
 In my opinion, he could be way off the mark or he could be right on the target.
 Nonetheless, I think Ben Carson is jumping to the conclusion as he is so certain that the pyramids were built to store grains.
-I don’t think we can be certain about the true purposes that the ancient Egyptians had for their pyramids, because so many facts are contradicting the theories that we have on the pyramids.
+I don’t think we can be certain about the true purposes that the ancient Egyptians had for their pyramids, because so many facts are contradicting the theories that we have about the pyramids.
 One best example would be we have yet to find a mummified pharaoh in a pyramid.
 We could surmise that the mummified pharaohs were robbed from the pyramids, but common sense tells me that the pharaohs must have been very arrogant or plain stupid if they had allowed themselves and their ancestors to be robbed from their tombs so easily.